Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Support 3.8 Kept my lumbar area steady on back sleep, but side sleep felt shallow.
+Support 3.8 Kept my spine steady on my back; side sleep felt shallow.

-Pressure Relief 2.8 Shoulder and outer-hip pressure showed up quickly for our lighter tester.
+Pressure Relief 2.8 Shoulder and hip pressure showed up fast for our lighter tester.

-Motion Isolation 2.6 Shifts and exits were easy to feel across the surface.
+Motion Isolation 2.6 Shifts and exits were easy to feel across the bed.

-Edge Support 3.2 Fine for brief sitting, but not confidence-inspiring for long edge use.
+Edge Support 3.2 Fine for brief sitting, less steady for long edge use.

-Durability 3.4 Simple build felt stable, though the thin profile limits “buffer” over time.
+Durability 3.4 Simple build felt stable; thin profile leaves less buffer over time.

-Overall Score 3.4 Strong value for basic support, with clear comfort-depth trade-offs.
+Overall Score 3.4 Great value for basic support, with clear comfort-depth limits.

 Oakmont 7" Eurotop